About Telar

 Credits

-Telar is developed by Adelaida Ávila, Juan Cobo Betancourt, Santiago Muñoz, and students and scholars at the UCSB and UT Archives, Memory, and Preservation Labs.
+Telar is developed by Adelaida Ávila, Juan Cobo Betancourt, Natalie Cobo, Santiago Muñoz, and students and scholars at the UCSB Archives, Memory, and Preservation Lab, the UT Archives, Mapping, and Pedagogy Lab, and Neogranadina.

 We gratefully acknowledge the support of the Caribbean Digital Scholarship Collective, the Center for Innovative Teaching, Research, and Learning (CITRAL) at the University of California, Santa Barbara, the UCSB Library, the Routes of Enslavement in the Americas University of California MRPI, and the Department of History of The University of Texas at Austin.

-For more information, visit the Telar GitHub repository.
+For more information, visit the Telar GitHub repository or the Telar Compositor.

 - Jekyll — Static site generator